 Applications for Adverse Possession of Unregistered Land

-Adverse possession of unregistered land is governed by the Limitation Act 1980.
-Subject to certain exceptions, after 12 years of adverse possession, the paper owner’s legal title is extinguished and their right to recover possession of the land is barred, with the person in possession acquiring possessory title (see below).
+The Limitation Act 1980 governs adverse possession of unregistered land.
+Subject to certain exceptions, 12 years of adverse possession extinguishes the paper owner’s legal title.
+At that point, they lose their right to recover possession of the land.
+The person in possession acquires possessory title (see below).

-The Land Registry will give notice of the application for first registration to anyone it considers may have an interest in the land.
-However, by the very fact that the land is unregistered, in many cases it will be difficult to identify anybody upon whom to serve notice.
-Applications involving unregistered land are often successful simply because the owner may never be aware of it.
-And even if a potential owner is identified, their proof of ownership will exist only in the original title deeds.
-If those cannot be located, it will be difficult for them to prove ownership.
+The Land Registry gives notice of the application for first registration to anyone they consider may have an interest in the land.
+However, its unregistered status often means it’s difficult to identify anybody upon whom to serve notice.
+Applications involving unregistered land often succeed simply because the ‘true’ owner may never be aware of it.
+Also, a potential owner’s proof of ownership exists only in the original title deeds.
+If those cannot be located, proving ownership is difficult.

 What is possessory title?

-- cannot be proven because the land is unregistered and the deeds have been lost or destroyed.
+- where title to unregistered land is not provable because the deeds have been lost or destroyed.